fstiewitz/build-tools-cpp/README.md

 * Use `""` and `''` if your path contains whitespaces

 ### Arguments
-* Arguments have the same syntax as if you write the command in `bash`
+* Arguments have the same syntax as if you write the command in a terminal
 * The last argument of `cmake` has to be the build folder ( e.g. `cmake -Wno-dev ..`, not `cmake .. -Wno-dev`)